14 Home Remedies for Bloating: Natural Ways to Relieve Gas & Support Digestion Safely Skip to content

 Certain foods may increase bloating in some people.

 Some foods are harder to digest and produce more gas during breakdown.
-Reducing or adjusting these foods may lower bloating symptoms.
+Following a balanced diet plan for bloating may help reduce symptoms without extreme restriction.

 Triggers differ from person to person.